sbangariGIT/cs326-final-adblockers/docs/final.md

 <br>2.
 Made fetch calls, express calls for getting list of all groups and display them in index.html and group_search.html.
 <br>3.
 Made dummy data for groups and users so that we can use them to test our Apis.
 <br>4.
 Wrote the markdown file for the project milestone-2.
-<br>5.Wrote search algorithm to search for study groups based on code and class.
+<br>5.
+Wrote search algorithm to search for study groups based on code and class.
-<br>6.Login Page and API for checking if the user already exists.
+<br>6.
+Login Page and API for checking if the user already exists.
-<br>7.Sign UP Page and API for POSTing a new user into the database.
+<br>7.
+Sign UP Page and API for POSTing a new user into the database.
 <br>Milestone 3
 <br>1.
 Worked on changing the login/SignUp from writing in JSON to mongoDB.
 <br>2.
 Added authentication so that the username and password are stored and verified before the user enters the application.